IUID Labels and IUID Nameplates

-Military Standard 130, MIL-STD-130, “Identification Marking of U.S Military Property” is commonly used for specifying how to mark items sold to the Department of Defense.
+What is an IUID label?
+An Item Unique Identifier Data (IUID) label or IUID nameplate marks items sold to the U.S. Department of the Defense (DoD).
+These markings comply with Military Standard 130 (MIL-STD-130) ‘Identification Marking of U.S. Military Property’.
 It includes the 2005 addition of Item Unique Identifier Data (IUID) matrix-readable information.
 The standard describes the rules and syntax, allowable materials, text size, fonts, and format, as well as where to locate the marking, and its exceptions.

 Construct 2 includes the CAGE Code, serial number, and part number.
 Serialization is at the part number level.

 Part Number only, as the name implies, the 2D code includes only the part number.